Limited Representation Policy

 (Any questions or comments regarding these terms or fees should be directed to admin@q-law.com)

 Retainer Policy.
 I require the payment of a retainer in advance for all new clients until they become continuing clients.
 And I reserve the right, in my sole judgment, to say when a client has become a “continuing client” such that I will not ask for a retainer paid in advance.[1]
-While we may preliminarily discuss the nature of your issue and the scope of work, unless I state otherwise in writing, no attorney-client relationship shall commence, and no work shall be performed, until payment of the agreed-upon retainer has been confirmed.
+While we may preliminarily discuss the nature of your issue and the scope of work, unless I state otherwise in writing, no attorney-client relationship shall commence, and no work shall be performed, until payment of the agreed-upon retainer has been confirmed and an Engagement Letter signed by the client.

 Accordingly, in the case of all new clients, and those with whom I have only occasional contact, I will ask for a retainer.
 I will determine the amount of the retainer, based upon my best estimate of what I believe the scope of work entails.
 Please understand that the calculation of any retainer is based not only upon the time to produce a product, e.g. a contract, but also the time I expect to consume in client-requested changes, questions, and explanations that invariably follow.